Holiday Inn: The Great Sign

 The "Great Sign" was the roadside sign used by Holiday Inn during its original era of expansion from the 1950s to 1970s.
 It was perhaps the company's most successful form of advertising.
-It was extremely large and eye-catching, but was expensive to construct and operate.
+It was extremely large and eye-catching, but was expensive to construct and maintain.
 The manufacturer of the sign was Balton & Sons Sign Company, and it was originally designed by sketch artists Gene Barber and Roland Alexander.
-Wilson wanted a prominent sign, desiring that it be at least 50 feet (15 m) high and visible in both directions.
+Wilson wanted a prominent sign, at least 50 feet (15 m) high and visible from both directions.
 He also wanted a changeable marquee to welcome different groups.
 The original sign cost $13,000.
 It is said that the sign's colors were selected because they were favorites of Wilson's mother.

 In 1982, following Wilson's departure, the Holiday Inn board of directors phased out the "Great Sign" in favor of a cheaper back-lit sign; Wilson considered it "the worst mistake they ever made".
 He loved the "Great Sign" so much that it was engraved on his tombstone, with the marquee reading "FOUNDER" and the arrow aimed at his name.
-The majority of the signs were scrapped but working examples are owned by the American Sign Museum in Cincinnati, Ohio and The Henry Ford Museum in Dearborn, Michigan, and with a private collector in Park Hills, Kentucky.
+The majority of the signs were scrapped but working examples are owned by the American Sign Museum in Cincinnati, Ohio, The Henry Ford Museum in Dearborn, Michigan, and a private collector in Park Hills, Kentucky.